BurkhardHeim/cvsToWx/README.md

    Especially Patternfile.txt has lengthy repetitive code passages that could  be easily shortend up and compacted with purer code.
 The first aim of this programming venue was to setup a working program that can handle longer files with a new Main module and many adjustments from 'older' (three years) code.
-   By just focusing on the overall program structure and less on the brliance of just one function.
-The code even though the main part of aMemory, aOsZillosko1 and The main menu is       exclusivly developed for GitHub,
+   By just focusing on the overall program content and how to automate wxm file writing less on the brilliance of just one function.
+The main menu was exclusivly developed for GitHub.
    #### What is good about the drawback
    repetitive and very similar code is begging for parrallel computing which is a task for the future. https://github.com/simonmar/par-tutorial .